ngsutils/ngsutils.github.com/modules/bamutils/merge/index.md

     the same order as the first file.

     The value of the attribute/tag given will be used to determine which reads should be kept and which should be discarded.
-The tag should be a numberic (int/float) type.
-This defaults to 'AS'.
+The tag should be a numeric (int/float) type.
+More than one tag may be used.
+This defaults to ['AS+', 'NM-'].

-    Additionally, each file can have more than one record for each read, but they should all have the same value for the tag used in determining which reads to keep.
-For example, if the AS tag is used (default), then each read in a file should have the same AS value.
-Reads in different files will have different values.
+    Additionally, each file can have more than one record for each read, that may all have the same value for the tag used in determining which reads to keep.
+    For example, if the AS tag is used (default), then each read in a file may have the same AS value.
+In this case, all reads with the best AS score will be kept.

     Usage: bamutils merge {opts} out.bam in1.bam in2.bam ...

     Options
-      -tag VAL    Tag to use to determine from which file reads will be taken (must be type :i or :f) [default: AS] -discard    Discard reads that aren't mapped in any file.
+      -tag VAL    Tag to use to determine from which file reads will be taken.
+                  (must be type :i or :f) You may have more than one of these, in which case they will be sorted in order.
+You can add a +/- at the end of the name to signify sort order (asc/desc).
+                  [default: AS+, NM-]

+      -discard    Discard reads that aren't mapped in any file.

+      -keepall    Keep all mappings for each read, not just the best one.
+                  (Note: only one mapping to each ref/pos will be kept)